colemanja91/get_lauren_a_raise/README.md

 engagement over time relative to community efforts to get Lauren (editor, channel manager) a raise.

+Only data publicly-available over the YouTube APIs is used.

 ## Prerequisites

 - YouTube API Key